Find more information about what we believe, our core doctrine, and the EFCA HERE.

 2019 has God leading us in the next phase of our journey as we seek to Rise Up (Neh.
 2:18) as a four campus church.
 With city and congregational approval, we purchased eight acres of land at Rt 59 & 103rd St. in South Naperville for a new permanent home (versus the current rental facility) for our South Naperville Campus.

 Today, about 4,000 adults and children join us each weekend during one of fourteen worship services:

 Our church isn't just a building, it's a community.

 Over the history of our church, we have moved, expanded, added locations, and evolved.
 We have sought to remain flexible so we may be responsive to God's calling on this church - all the while refusing to compromise about the truth found in the Bible.
 God has been faithful and is at work in the lives of ordinary men and women who are doing some extraordinary things in Jesus' name here at The Compass Church.

-We'd love to join you in your faith journey and help you grow To Love Him More, So More Love Him as our mission states.
+We'd love to join you in your faith journey and help you grow in Helping People Find & Follow God as our mission states.